Ericsson/dataplanebook/_sources/threading/threading.rst.txt

    now-largely-extinct operating system that are trademarked UNIX, but also those that are API compatible with the POSIX APIs, such as FreeBSD and Linux.

+.. [#napi]
+   This description may give the misleading impression that each received Ethernet frame cause an interrupt.
+The Linux kernel uses a combination of interrupt-driven I/O and polling to mitigate interrupt overhead at high packet rates.
+This technique in its Linux kernel implementation is referred to as the New API (NAPI).

 .. [#mainthread]
    The original thread that called the program's main() function is